MiningHQ/miner/miner-service/README.md

 This helper tool is installed as a service in Windows and Linux.
 It runs the miner controller that allows you to manage your rigs from your dashboard.

+It also implements Unattended updates for updating the miner controller.

 ## License

 The software is licensed under the MIT license, you can find the